emircado/mingming/README.md

 2. Pygame 1.9.2a0 (32-bit) [http://www.pygame.org/download.shtml]

 Players should be connected to the same network to locate each other.
 Pyganim was also used for the animation but is already included in this repo.

+### Setup

+To launch the game, simply run `main.py` (by double-clicking on it or through the terminal).
+Make sure the needed software are already installed.
+Refer to the game guide found in the main menu on how to host or join a game.